ferm12/driving-directions/README.md

 README

 The simple driving directions (SPA) was used by Transvideos Studios employes to get directions to diferrent shooting places.
 The Single Page App uses the Goople Maps API v3.
-You can view SPA in actions here http://13.57.34.204/driving-directions.php
+You can view SPA in actions here http://13.57.34.204/driving-directions-from-tv/ and http://13.57.34.204/driving-directions-to-tv/